Click here to view our Credit Information Policy.

 - from publicly available sources.

-We use personal information for the purpose for which we collect the information (see above).
+We use and disclose personal information for the purpose for which we collect the information (see above).

 - our external advisers (for example, our lawyers, accountants and auditors)

 - government entities, companies and departments;